manne65-hd/Kanboard-AdvancedCardOptions/README.md

 - Allow to indicate due-today or overdue in collapsed view.
 - Allow to display tags and/or category in collapsed view.
 - Allow to view the latest comment in expanded view
-- Add up to 3 buttons to push the due-date of the task.
+- Add up to 3 buttons to push the due date of the task.
-- Add up to 3 links in the task-dropdown-menu to push the due-date
+- Add up to 3 links in the task-dropdown-menu to push the due date
-- Add a button to remove the due-date of the task.
+- Add a button to remove the due date of the task.
-- Add up to 3 buttons to set the due-date of the task.
+- Add up to 3 buttons to set the due date of the task.
 - Default-preferences for all boards can be set via the "Advanced Card options" in the ADMIN-control-panel
 - ONLY project-managers/admins can override these default-preferences via the "Advanced Card options"-panel on a per-project base
 - includes german translation